gsmachado/ifi-uzh_thesis_template/README.md

 The template includes the `todonotes` package which provides a way to highlight ToDo's or comments in the generated PDF.

-Documentation and examples o nhow to use this powerful package can be found [here][http://mirrors.ctan.org/macros/latex/contrib/todonotes/todonotes.pdf "Todonotes Package Documentation"].
+Documentation and examples on how to use this powerful package can be found [here](http://mirrors.ctan.org/macros/latex/contrib/todonotes/todonotes.pdf).
 This is especially useful to communicate and make corrections with your thesis advisor.

 ## Referencing Sections, Chapters, Figures, Equations, ...